mrowdy/slemgrim.github.io/_posts/2016-06-30-http-endpoints.md

 The only difference is the missing body-entity in the response.

 We can use it to check the response headers without the need to download the full resource.
-We can for example check the `Last-Modified` header to decide if we have to re-download a resource or use the cached one.
+We, for example, can check the `Last-Modified` header to decide if we have to re-download a resource or use a cached one.

 ## POST